The Carson Family

 David was killed while attempting to arrest a suspect according to "A Dysart Lineage: Seven Generation" by Charles Jefferson Griffith, III.
 Typewritten manuscript, 1986.

-Notes from "Three Generations of Craigs in Virginia" By William C. Schrader
+Below are my notes from "Three Generations of Craigs in Virginia" by William C. Schrader:

 John Craig: